carolzhou/multiPhATE/README.md

 SUPPORTING 3rd PARTY CODES

-Note that some third-party codes are required for multiPhATE, but others are optional, as indicated below:
+Note that some third-party codes are required for multiPhATE, but others are optional, as indicated below.
+Install these codes globally, following the instructions provided with each package.

 BioPython - https://biopython.org/wiki/Download (required)